 OKWU has established a credit policy within the guidelines provided by section HEA 484B of the Higher Education Act.
-The regulations of the Act are available for review in the Student Financial Services Office.
+The regulations of the Act are available for review in the Financial Aid Office.

 When a student withdraws from a course or program, credits of applicable charges will be applied to the student's account.
 All fees are not credited after the first day of classes.
 Students who receive financial aid may have aid removed from their account in accordance with OKWU's policy and the federal Title IV formula.
-The federal Title IV refund policy calculates a refund by percentage based upon the timeframe within the semester that a student withdraws.
-If a student withdraws at any time during the semester, all institutional aid will be reduced.
-However, if a student is dismissed at any time during the semester for any reason, that student forfeits all OKWU institutional aid for that semester.
+The federal Title IV refund policy calculates a refund by percentage based upon the timeframe within the term that a student withdraws.
+If a student withdraws at any time during the term, all institutional aid will be reduced.
+However, if a student is dismissed at any time during the term for any reason, that student forfeits all OKWU institutional aid for that term.
 This means that the dismissed student will have all OKWU institutional aid removed from his/her account and will be responsible for payment of that balance.
-Detailed information regarding this policy may be found in the Student Financial Services Office.
+Detailed information regarding this policy may be found in the Financial Aid Office.